 T rubrum accounts for approximately 70% of tinea pedis cases, whereas T interdigitale and E floccosum are responsible for the remainder.
 Occasionally, Tricholosporum violaceum can also cause tinea pedis.
 The United States of America has seen a few cases of T indotineae recently—a dermatophyte commonly found in India, Canada, and the Middle East.
 Notably, T indotineaee exhibits resistance to traditional antifungal treatments.
 Dermatophytes typically thrive in keratinized tissues such as hair, nails, and the outer layer of the skin.

 The following factors contribute to the growth of dermatophytes:

 A hot and humid environment

-Prolonged wear of occlusive footwear
+Prolonged use of tightly fitting footwear

 Prolonged exposure to water